 Proliferation of Traffic.
 In many countries, there has been a surge in the number of vehicles on roadways.
 Due to the growth of emerging economies and elevated standards of living, more people desire and are able to afford automobiles.
 The number of vehicles utilizing the world's roadway infrastructure is growing at a quicker pace than new roads, bridges and highways are being constructed.
-The population of the United States grew by about 20%, or 65 million, from 1990 to 2010, while highway miles have increased by approximately 4% in the same period.
-Between 1990 and 2010, the number of registered highway vehicles in the U.S. increased from 193 million to 255 million.
+The population of the United States grew by about 30%, or 75 million, from 1990 to 2014, while highway miles have increased by approximately 8% in the same period.
 Overall, the growth in roadway infrastructure is failing to match the surge in the number of vehicles using it.
-CED-based traffic management and control systems address the problem by monitoring high traffic areas and analyzing data that can be used to mitigate traffic problems.
+Aboveground detection based traffic management and control systems address the problem by monitoring high traffic areas and analyzing data that can be used to mitigate traffic problems.

 The Demographics of Urbanization.
 Accelerated worldwide urbanization drives the creation and expansion of middle classes and produces heightened demand for automobiles.
 Currently, there are at least 400 cities in the world with over 1 million people.
 Because automobiles can be introduced to a metropolitan area faster than roadway infrastructure can be constructed, the result is continuously worsening traffic.
-Because expanding the roadway infrastructure is slow and costly to implement, and often environmentally undesirable, government agencies are increasingly turning to technology-based congestion solutions that optimize performance and throughput of existing and new roadway infrastructure.
+Expanding the roadway infrastructure is slow and costly to implement, and often environmentally undesirable, so government agencies are increasingly turning to technology-based congestion solutions that optimize performance and throughput of existing and new roadway infrastructure.
 Detection is the requisite common denominator for any technology-based solution.

 The Melding of Large City Service Domains.
-Large cities require a wide range of service domains, including traffic, security/surveillance and environmental protection.
-These cities are increasingly turning to centralized management of these service domains, employing a command and control model that requires sharing and integrating data across service domains to operate effectively and lower total cost - so called "Safe Cities" initiatives.
+Large cities require a wide range of service domains, including traffic.
+These cities are increasingly turning to centralized management of these service domains, employing a command and control model that requires sharing and integrating data across service domains to operate effectively and lower total cost.
 For example, data collected for the traffic management service domain is relevant to all of the other service domains.
-This means that each CED sensor can supply information to multiple domain services.
+This means that each sensor can supply information to multiple domain services.
 In turn, the sharing of detection information across service domains should increase the level of sophistication required to process and interpret that information.
-Additionally, CED is becoming less costly to manufacture while becoming more capable of performing certain complicated tasks than humans.
-This makes the concepts of "rich sensing" and "instrumenting the city" through CED solutions cost effective, which we believe will result in the extensive proliferation of sophisticated sensors and detection devices.
+Additionally, above-ground detection products are more capable of performing certain complicated tasks than humans.
+This makes the concepts of "rich sensing" and "instrumenting the city" through above-ground detection solutions cost effective, which we believe will result in the extensive proliferation of sophisticated sensors and detection devices.